jcqiao/Javascript_learning/interviews/React/React.md

 For example, if a component fetching data encounters an error, wrapping it in an error boundary ensures the error doesn’t throw up and crash the entire app.
 Instead, the error boundary can display a fallback UI, like “Something went wrong.”

 This makes your app more predictable and user-friendly, as it prevents layout shifts or a complete app crash, especially in cases where server or data errors might otherwise break the UI.
 Error boundaries improve the overall stability of your app.

+## Are you familiar with useEffect hook

+The useEffect hook in React is used to perform side effects in a functional component.
+Side effects are tasks like updating the DOM, fetching data, or interacting with APIs.
+For instance, if you change a state variable and need to call an analytics system or update local storage, useEffect is the right tool to handle that.
+The advantages like seperating and efficiently manage the side effects from the main logic and keep the component cleaner and more focus on rendering.
+And it has flexible dependencies management.

+However, when useEffect was first introduced, many developers, including myself, used it too broadly.
+For example, we might trigger an effect every time a state variable changes, which could cause unnecessary re-renders.
+Since useEffect runs after the component renders, it can trigger another re-render, leading to performance issues if overused.

+One of the challenges is that, by default, re-renders in a parent component will trigger re-renders in child components as well, unless you optimize with hooks like useMemo or useCallback.

+So, while useEffect is powerful, it’s important to use it carefully to avoid performance bottlenecks caused by unnecessary re-renders.

+## Why can't we use an async function as a callback to useEffect

+We can't use an async function directly because useEffect expects the callback to return a cleanup function or undefined.
+However, an async function always returns a promise, which doesn’t fit this expectation.
+React doesn't know how to handle a promise for cleanup.

+To handle async logic in useEffect, you can define the async function inside the effect and call it, instead of returning it directly.
+This way, useEffect can still return a cleanup function properly.